 Beginning Farmer Facebook Group

 Looking for another way to connect?
-OEFFA's new Facebook group—OEFFA's Next Farm Team—is for you!
+OEFFA's Facebook group—OEFFA's Next Farm Team—is for you!
 It's a friendly, inclusive forum for beginning farmers to network, ask questions, and share ideas, resources, events, and photos.

 Land Access Programs